 This is a full-size replica of the 1903 Wright Flyer.
 This replica took 10 years to build and was meant to fly.
 The propellers are hand-carved.
 The motor is molded and cast into the replica 4-cylinder engine.

-Kitty Hawk Room – This is a replica of where they stayed when they returned to Kill Devil Hills site in 1901.
-They pitched a tent about 1,000 feet east of the higher hill and built a rudimentary shed as a workshop.
-In 1903, they began their powered flight experiments.
-The Wrights made further improvements to the their quarters and also built a second frame shed, measuring about 44 by 16 feet, to hold the aircraft and serve as a sheltered work area.
+Replica of where they the Wrights stayed when returning to Kill Devil Hills site in 1901.
+They pitched a tent about 1,000 ft. east of the higher hill and built a rudimentary shed as a workshop.

-Main Street - Print and Bike Shops: The Brothers began their careers as printers.
+Print and Bike Shops: The Brothers began their careers as printers.
 When they were unable to make a living at that, they began repairing and building bicycles.
 Check out the barber shop, dress shop, general store and school.
-See the wood carvings display: Many of these carvings were made from wood taken from the original house and fence.
-We hope you enjoy them.
+Wood Carvings: Many of these carvings were made from wood taken from the original house and fence.

-Visitors Center – Gift Shop Visit our Gift Shop and website.
+Visit our Gift Shop and website store.
 We are well-stocked with affordable items such as posters, key chains, shot glasses, T-shirts, and postcards etc.

 We also have a Community Building that can be rented for Birthdays, Wedding, and other events.
 Become a member to receive annual or lifetime discounts.
 Contact us for pricing!

 The museum is open seasonally from April 1st - November 1st, with some special events in the off season.
 Please visit our contact us page for daily hours of operations or our events page for out of season functions.